Okrika: Socio-cultural organisation

 Before 1913, the Okrika Kingdom was composed of nine traditional towns: Kirike, Ogoloma, Ogu, Bolo, Ogbogbo, Ibaka, Ele, Isaka, and Abuloma.
 These towns often included satellite villages.
 Over time, the addition of Koniju Town (Koni-ama) brought the total to ten towns.

-The Okrika people are originally of Igbo origin, but their culture has been significantly shaped over time by close interaction with neighbouring Ijaw communities.
-As a result of centuries of migration, intermarriage, trade relations, and shared settlement spaces, many aspects of Okrika culture now reflect Ijaw influence.
+The Okrika people are originally of Ijaw origin, with their culture significantly shaped over time, as result of migration, intermarriage, trade relations, and shared settlement spaces, many aspects of Okrika culture reflects their ties to Ijaw.
 These include language features, traditional practices, attire, dances, songs, religious expressions, and elements of social organisation such as marriage customs.
 Historical factors (particularly regional migration patterns, the trans-Atlantic trade era, and the palm oil economy) further deepened the cultural blending between Okrika and their Ijaw neighbours.

 Language has played an important role in the historical relationship between Kalabari and Okrika.
 The Okrika people speak the Okrika language, similar to the neighbouring Kalabari language; although distinct, both languages have developed mutual influence due to prolonged contact, trade, and geographical proximity.
 This interaction has produced some degree of oral intelligibility and shared linguistic features, which is also seen among neighbouring communities in Rivers and Bayelsa States.
 While each group maintains its own language and written forms, the similarities that have emerged through centuries of interaction have supported communication and social exchange between them.